-Poetry | $14 ($10 direct from UDP)
+Poetry | $14 $10

 Lullaby: Speculations on the First Active Sense is an essay-poem with a soundtrack.
 The text uses the lullaby to investigate rhythm as innate instinct and drive.
 James Marks is the musician behind the CD that accompanies the text, which is a collage of found sounds interlaced with a more traditionally composed acoustic guitar instrumentation.
 The music is meant to give the reader a more engrossed and nuanced sense of the “event” of the text and of the lullaby itself as an all-encompassing, complex sensory experience.

 - 09.01.09 | Sow's Ear Poetry Review reviews Lullaby by Christine Hume